 The Organization receives transportation and related services in exchange for membership dues and advertising, and networking opportunities.
-The Organization records these transactions in sales and marketing programs at the fair market value of the services exchanged.
-Trade revenue was \$6,800 and \$21,250 for the years ended December 31, 2021 and 2020, respectively.
+The Organization records these transactions in sales and marketing programs at the fair market value of the services exchanged at a point in time.
+Trade revenue was \$50,000 and \$6,800 for the years ended December 31, 2022 and 2021, respectively.